AMC Spirit: 1982

 Changes to the Spirit for 1982 were mostly mechanical.
 A new 5-speed manual transmission was offered as an option, thus the "Spirit GT became America's first pony car available with a 5-speed gearbox."
 New low-drag front disc brakes were standard.
 Together, they allowed the 2.5 L Spirit to achieve 37 mpgus on the highway, according to the 1982 EPA estimates.
 For automatic transmission-equipped cars, the Chrysler sourced three-speed TorqueFlite ratios were more widely spaced to afford better mileage.

 American Motors Company was always a company that took chances in the name of innovation and promoted the 1982 Spirit in an unusual television ad campaign.
-Trying to differentiate their cars from the competition, and to make a point that the "Tough Americans" come with Ziebart rustproofing and a 5-year rust warranty, the ads show a new Spirit dropped into 30 ft of saltwater.
+Trying to differentiate their cars from the competition, and to make a point that the "Tough Americans" come with Ziebart rustproofing and a five-year rust warranty, the ads show a new Spirit dropped into 30 ft of saltwater.

 1983

 The Spirit sedan was deleted from the line in 1983, along with the 2.5 L I4 and the base model liftback.
 All 1983 Spirits were 4.2 L-equipped liftbacks in either DL or new GT trim.
 The Spirit GT's performance was described as "neck-snapping quickness" compared to the competing sporty cars with 4-cylinder engines.

 The GT package became its own model separate from the DL for the Spirit's last year.
 Advertisements stressed the higher level of standard equipment in both Spirit DL and Spirit GT, which sold for US$5,995 and US$6,495, respectively.
 The Spirit GT version was compared to the liftback version of Ford's Mustang.

-For 1983, AMC introduced the new Renault Alliance, which was a much more modern, space-efficient, fuel-efficient, front-wheel-drive subcompact car than the rear-drive Spirit, with its 14-year-old platform.
+For the 1983 model year, AMC introduced the new Renault Alliance, which was a much more modern, space-efficient, fuel-efficient, front-wheel-drive subcompact car than the rear-drive Spirit, with its 14-year-old platform.
 The Spirit was canceled as AMC released the Alliance-based Encore hatchbacks for 1984.
 In addition, the front-wheel drive Renault Fuego, "a nicely executed sports coupe," was also sold by AMC dealers as an alternative to the Spirit GT.
 The Fuego had distinctive styling, four-passenger room, fuel economy (U.S. EPA rated at 39 mpgus on the highway), and it received good reviews in the automotive media.